Python-Based eSES/MB Infrastructure

 on the possibilty to support different simulation environments.

-The Python-based eSES/MB infrastructure consists of following tools available as OpenSource software at GitHub:
+The Python-based eSES/MB infrastructure consists of following tools available as OpenSource software on GitHub:

-The tools have a comprehensive documentation in the file "doc.pdf" in the main directory of each tool.
-In the documentation
+The tools have a comprehensive documentation in the file "doc.pdf" in the main directory of each tool (except for SESViewEl).

-Currently SESMoPy supports the simulators Simulink, OpenModelica and Dymola.
-A general interface supported by a number of simulators
+Currently SESMoPy supports the simulators Simulink, OpenModelica and Dymola natively.
+A general interface supported by a number of

-For using this infrastructure the following steps need to be taken.
-Detailed information is provided in the respective documentation.
+For using this infrastructure the following steps need to be taken:

 - A modelbase (MB) organizing basic models is created with a supported simulation software.